 The contract for 100 million doses of the vaccine amounts to a $39 price tag for what is likely to be a two-dose course of treatment.

 Although there is an unprecedented effort to develop a coronavirus vaccine, the complete success will take years, says a French epidemiologist who is part of a team of scientists that advises the government on the crisis.

-The global coronavirus pandemic has affected more than five million people, with over 334,000 deaths.
-Here are coronavirus-related updates for May 22:
+The novel coronavirus pandemic has infected more than 11 million people, claiming more than 526,000 lives across the world.
+Here are updates for July 3:

 Subscribe to our Youtube channel for all latest in-depth, on the ground reporting from around the world.